Mexican Street Corn Salad + Video

 This post may contain affiliate links.
 Please read my disclosure policy.

-Mexican street corn salad is tangy and sweet with enough heat to make it interesting.
-Serve this scrumptious Mexican salad with a weeknight meal, at your next cookout, or take it for a potluck side dish!
+This Mexican Street Corn Salad is tangy and sweet with enough heat to make it interesting.
+Just wait until you taste the layers of flavors and textures!
+Serve with a weeknight meal, at your next cookout, or as a potluck dish.
+It’s literally the perfect side!

 Mexican Street Corn Salad